Leadership in Medicine

 If a student’s cumulative overall or math/science GPA falls below 3.50 for the first time, the committee may place the student on probation and give a particular time frame to rectify the situation; however, the committee may vote for immediate dismissal if the student’s chances for recovery by the next P & P meeting seem unlikely.
 If the decision is made to dismiss a student from the program, s/he may withdraw before the dismissal is final.

 There is no appeal process for students dismissed from the program for failure to meet the published GPA standards.
-In the event that a change in standing to “probation” or “dismissed” occurs due to clerical error in the calculation of GPA, the student should request a reconsideration of the dismissal based on erroneous grade information.
+In the event that a change in standing to “probation” or “dismissed” occurs due to a clerical error in the calculation of GPA, the student should request a reconsideration of the dismissal based on erroneous grade information.

 Students who leave the program are fully supported in their plans to pursue medical school via the traditional pathway should they choose to do so.
 Union's Health Professions office works closely with students who wish to pursue careers in clinical medicine.